helmuthdu/automate-frontend-workflow/README.md

 - `Runners`: A runner is a server that runs your workflows when they're triggered.
 Each runner can run a single job at a time.
 - `Actions`: An action is a custom application for the [GitHub Actions](https://docs.github.com/en/actions) platform that performs a complex but frequently repeated task.

-Do not worry, you will understand better those processes with the examples below showing common cases in a real-life project.
+Do not worry, you will understand better those processes with the examples below showing common cases.

 ### Code Analysis

-To ensure code quality, the code should be checked, validated, and reported.
+To ensure code quality, the code should be checked, tested, and reported.

 1. Start by creating a new file in your GitHub repository called `.github/workflows/code-analysis.yml`.
 This file will define the workflow that your GitHub Action will follow.
 2. In the `.github/workflows/code-analysis.yml` file, you can use the `on` keyword to specify when the workflow should be triggered.
 For example, you might want to trigger the workflow when a new code is pushed to the repository with the option to trigger it manually.
 You can do this by adding the following lines to the file: